s-hfarooq/ALMA/README.md

 # ALMA

-## Client folder
-  * DataClient.py
-    * connects to pi, can send commands via terminal
-  * test.js
-    * test script to connect to pi via tcp

-## PI folder
-  * Shouldn't really be used anymore - all devices apart from server should no longer be a RPi
-  * DataServer.py
-    * Server side tcp script to set light strips.
-First run `sudo pigpiod`, then run `python3 DataServer.py`.
-Run even after closing terminal using `nohup python3 DataServer.py &`
-  * fading.py / fading2.py
-    * Fading scripts - two of them because of different pins and I didn't want to edit the file much
-  * test.py
-    * currently unused

 ## ESP32
   * General info
     * Install the Arduino IDE - from within it, go to `Tools -> Board -> Board Manager` and install packages for the ESP32